 3 credits, Professor John Mischler

-This discussion-based course frames the interdisciplinary nature of food and includes a systems approach to thinking about how food gets from soil to table.
-Attention will be given to understanding a definition of a food system, and wrestling with how to identify, measure, and implement elements of sustainability into any food system.
-Discussion topics will include the natural resources of food production, human actors in food systems, food distribution, food processing and the food industry, food policy and food activism, as well as unifying cultural and spiritual aspects of food.
+This discussion-based course frames the interdisciplinary nature of food and includes a systems approach to thinking about how food gets from soil to table with specific attention to human actors and actions.
+In this course students incorporate elements of rural sociology, political science, economics, business management, and others to identify what a food system is and how it functions; ultimately with an eye towards identifying and addressing vulnerabilities in current food systems.
+Discussion topics will include the natural resources of food production, specific human actors in food systems, food distribution, food processing and the food industry, food policy and food activism, as well as unifying cultural and and moral/ethical aspects of food.

 SUST 316: Crop and Soil Management

-This course provides a holistic view of cropping systems from the soil all the way up to the finished crop and market demand.
-This course includes a comprehensive introduction to soils management with emphasis on scientific principles and their application to solve practical soil management problems.
-Emphasis is also placed on development and production and management of annual and perennial crops from planting to harvest, including vegetables, herbs, fruit, forages, and grains.
-Topics include soil organisms and ecology, nutrient management, soil testing, regenerative practices that improve both soil health and agricultural productivity,botany of food crops, plant propagation techniques, cropping tools and equipment, post-harvest handling, and alternative crops in light of climate change resilience.
+This course provides a holistic view of cropping systems from the soil all the way up to the finished crop.
+Students first participate in an intensive 3 day soils clinic to learn the basics of soil structure and function as it applies to soil management in agricultural systems.
+Students use their knowledge of the physical, chemical, and biological properties of soils to determine management practices and amendments on a variety of soil types taking into account the unique needs of various types of crops and crop rotations.
+Students then consider multispecies cropping systems, intercropping, companion planting, etc. to construct agroecosystems that take into account nutrient cycling, integrated pest management, and market pressures to increase productivity and profitability while enhancing sustainability and resilience.
+Emphasis is placed on development and production and management of annual and perennial crops from planting to harvest, including vegetables, herbs, fruit, forages, and grains.
+Topics include soil organisms and ecology, nutrient management, soil testing, regenerative practices that improve both soil health and agricultural productivity, botany of food crops, plant propagation techniques, cropping tools and equipment, post-harvest handling, and alternative cropping systems.

 SUST 318: Agroecology